Russ Kunkel: Career

-Three years later, Kunkel participated in the Carly Simon song "Waterfall" and played a part in James Taylor's album Gorilla in a song "How Sweet It Is (To Be Loved By You)".
+In 1975, Kunkel played on the Carly Simon song "Waterfall" and played a part in James Taylor's album Gorilla in a song "How Sweet It Is (To Be Loved By You)".
 In 1977 during the recording of Jackson Browne's Running on Empty album, Kunkel played on Pearl and North Drum sets, and went on a tour to promote the album.
-During the same year, Kunkel played hi-hat on the Crosby, Stills, Nash & Young album CSN.
+During the same year, Kunkel played hi-hat on the Crosby, Stills & Nash album CSN.
 A year later, he worked with Warren Zevon on Excitable Boy as part of the Section.

-1980s

-In 1980 during his tour with Jackson Browne to promote his album Hold Out, he played a tom, a floor tom, a bass drum, a snare drum, and two cymbals.
+In 1980, during his tour with Jackson Browne to promote his album Hold Out, he played a tom, a floor tom, a bass drum, a snare drum, and two cymbals.
 During those years, he also was a drummer for the Lawyers In Love album where he played in a song "Say It Isn't True".
-In 1980s album Mad Love by Linda Ronstadt, Kunkel along with Waddy Wachtel and Danny Kortchmar performed in the songs "How Do I Make You" and "Mad Love".
-In 1981, Kunkel joined Stevie Nicks and Fleetwood Mac to create the Bella Donna album, playing on tracks After the Glitter Fades, and Edge of Seventeen.
+On the 1980s album Mad Love by Linda Ronstadt, Kunkel (along with Waddy Wachtel and Danny Kortchmar) performed in the songs "How Do I Make You" and "Mad Love".
+In 1981, Kunkel joined Stevie Nicks of Fleetwood Mac to create the Bella Donna album, playing on seven out of ten tracks.

-In 1981, Kunkel worked for Bee Gees and performed in three of their songs: "Wildflower", "Cryin' Every Day", and "Be Who You Are", for the album Living Eyes.
+The same year, Kunkel worked for Bee Gees and performed on three of their songs: "Wildflower", "Cryin' Every Day", and "Be Who You Are", for the album Living Eyes.
 In 1982, Kunkel, along with Kenny Passarelli, worked with Dan Fogelberg on a song "Tell Me to My Face".
 In 1983 he helped Jackson Browne and Danny Kortchmar to write a song called "Tender Is the Night" and during that time met with Alan White of Yes.
 In 1990s he was invited by Joe Walsh to perform the song "I Keep Forgettin'", where he overdubbed with Linn drums.

-In 1980, Kunkel played in Linda Ronstadt's band for a concert that was shown on HBO, along with the guitarists Kenny Edwards and Danny Kortchmar, bassist Bob Glaub, keyboardist Billy Payne, pedal steel guitarist Dan Dugmore, and backing vocalist Wendy Waldman.
+In 1980, Kunkel played in Linda Ronstadt's band for a concert that was shown on HBO, along with the guitarists Kenny Edwards and Danny Kortchmar, bassist Bob Glaub, keyboardist Bill Payne, pedal steel guitarist Dan Dugmore, and backing vocalist Wendy Waldman.
 Thirty-nine years later, an album of the concert, Live in Hollywood, was produced by Peter Asher and released in CD and vinyl formats by Rhino Entertainment.

 Kunkel had a cameo as doomed drummer Eric "Stumpy Joe" Childs in the 1984 film This Is Spinal Tap.
 Before the cameo appearance, he practiced it with Judith Owen and her husband Harry Shearer in Hollywood Hills.

-1990s

 In 1991, after his appearance in the 1984 rockumentary, Kunkel joined Spinal Tap.
 The same year, he appeared in Bob Seger's The Fire Inside where he played with former E Streeter Roy Bittan.